-Before you undergo breast augmentation, you'll meet with your surgeon.
-You should prepare for this consultation by thinking about what you like and don't like about your breasts.
+Before you undergo breast augmentation, you'll meet with your plastic surgeon.
+You should prepare for this consultation by thinking about what you want to change about your breasts.
 Remember, you're not seeking perfection, but improvement.
 Also, be sure that you're in good mental and physical health, overall, and that you have realistic expectations.
-This surgery is not going to solve problems for you.

 Establishing a home recovery area

 Before you undergo breast augmentation surgery, you should set up an area in your home for recovery.
 Make sure you have:

 There are many steps involved in breast augmentation surgery.
 Here’s an explanation of the steps.